aimclub/FEDOT/docs/source/introduction/fedot_features/data_preprocessing.rst

    * - extra spaces in categorical features
      - trim

-**Optional preprocessing** depends on composed pipeline structure, and is applied only if it is necessary for the next model from a processing queue to work.
+**Optional preprocessing** depends on a composed pipeline structure, and is applied only if it is necessary for a next model from a processing queue to work.

 .. list-table:: Optional preprocessing
    :widths: 10 5